Inferring Symbolic Automata: Transformations to Special Forms

 \subsection{Neat Automata}

 Since each predicate in a neat SFA is a conjunction of atomic predicates, neat automata are intuitive, and the number of transitions in the SFA reflects the complexity of the different operations, as opposed to the situation with normalized SFAs.
 For the class $\class{P}_0$ of basic formulas, $\sat{\class{P}_0}(l)$ is usually more efficient than $\sat{\class{P}}(l)$, and in particular is polynomial for the algebras we consider here.
-This is since satisfiability testing can be reduced to checking that for a basic predicate $\varphi$ that is a conjunction of $l$ atomic predicates, there are no two atomic predicates that contradict each other.
+This is since, for a basic predicate $\varphi$ that is a conjunction of $l$ atomic predicates, satisfiability testing can be reduced to checking that there are no two atomic predicates that contradict each other.
 Since satisfiability checking directly affects the complexity of various algorithms discussed in \autoref{sec:boolean_operations}, neat SFAs allow for efficient automata operations, as we show in \autoref{sec:special_boolean_operations}.